madhavakatakam/Weather-Forecast-Application-using-OpenMeteo-in-Javascript/README.md

 Included input.css and output.css files to build the Tailwind CSS for the webpage.
 The command to run the project is : npx @tailwindcss/cli -i ./src/input.css -o ./src/output.css --watch Removed all console statements.
 Now the weather data is displayed perfectly on the webpage and fixed the bug where paragraphs are stacked everytime the search button is clicked.
-Added CSS styling to Added hover effects to form elements and updated the layout and borders of the form section.
+Added CSS styling and hover effects to form elements and updated the layout and borders of the form section.
 Buttons now scale on hover.
+Applied proper Tailwind CSS styling to the header and all three sections (form, current weather, and 5-day weather).
+Added hover scale effects to relevant elements.
+The webpage is now responsive(all sections are not fully responsive).